2023 Solar Incentives Guide for Alhambra, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+The phrase "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different kinds of incentives, including cash back, discounts or monthly utility bill credits, might be available to you.
-Some incentives may be offered by the California government, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are offered by the California government or your specific utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-- Net Metering: You can sign a net metering contract with your Alhambra utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+- Net Metering: You may be able to sign a net metering agreement with your Alhambra utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
 Your utility company will then subtract this value from your monthly utility bill.

 Federal Solar Incentives